Rosehill Caravan Park

 A laundrette with washing machine, tumble dryer and ironing facilities is available on the park.
 The site is dog-friendly.
-PLEASE NOTE: All the beds have mattress covers and are supplied with covered pillows and there are plenty of blankets but users need to bring their own bedding (sheets/pillow cases/duvet/duvet covers) and also towels/tea-towels.
+PLEASE NOTE: All the beds have mattress covers and are supplied with covered pillows, duvets (2 single and 2 double) and there are plenty of blankets but users need to bring their own bedding (sheets/pillow cases/duvet covers) and also towels/tea-towels.

 Our private, family caravan is comfortable, well equipped and suitable for a young family or a couple.
 It is safely tucked away in the corner of the small, tranquil, dog-friendly Rosehill Caravan park (licensed for just 20 caravans) in easy reach of safe, sandy and dog-friendly beaches on the picturesque Pembrokeshire coast .
 When the family is not using it, we let it out simply to help cover the site costs, rather than as a business.
 As a result is it NOT SERVICED between users but this allows us to keep our hire costs lower.
 There is a full-size gas cooker, fridge, television/DVD player, gas fire, microwave, shower room with basin and separate toilet.
 The double bedroom has a 4ft 6in bed, spacious wardrobe and dressing table.
 The second bedroom has two 2ft 6 in wide single beds which can be pushed together to form one bed if required.
 It also has a small wardrobe.
 A small double unfolds from the seating area in the living space.
 We also provide a travel cot and high chair for infants.

 On-park facilities include: WiFi, a launderette with washer and dryer facilities and picnic tables.
 There are also plans for a new children's play area.